What are the benefits of deep tissue massage?

 COST:

-Inquire about the cost per session before your treatment, and the therapist may offer multiple incentives, such as the option of a sliding scale.
+Inquire about the cost per session before your treatment, and the therapist may offer multiple incentives, such as a sliding scale.
 You can also discuss it with the health insurance provider, as some plans involve massage therapy, particularly for specific conditions.

 AREA OF FOCUS: